Hindmarsh Valley Dam

+Overview

+The earth-filled dam is 15 m high and 232 m long.
+When full, the reservoir has the capacity of 475 ML, covers 10.9 ha, drawn from a relatively small catchment area of 9 km2.
+The uncontrolled spillway has a flow capacity of 58 m3/s.

 The reservoir and its distribution system were designed and built by the state government’s Waterworks Department with construction being carried out from November 1914 to mid-1917.
 The majority of work involved the excavation of a natural depression and the construction of an embankment dam wall with a puddle core on land in section 159 of the cadastral unit of the Hundred of Goolwa.
 The reservoir was designed to receive water from two sources.
 The first was surface flow from a catchment which includes the hill known as Mount Billy to the immediate north and Peeralilla Hill to the immediate east.
 The second which was the main supply was obtained from the Hindmarsh River to the immediate west via an intake consisting of an intake chamber and a system of 24 in diameter reinforced concrete pipes.